-The SSUIP maintains a system of registers (in Ukrainian) of patents on inventions, useful models, industrial samples, microchip topographies, trademarks for goods and services, product origins, etc. Some registers are incomplete and search engines are complicated.
+The SSUIP maintains a system of registers of patents on inventions, useful models, industrial samples, microchip topographies, trademarks for goods and services, product origins, etc. However, these registers are unavailable during wartime.

 Registration of plant varieties is conducted by the Ministry of Agrarian Policy and Food.
 The register is published annually on the Ministry's website.
 For more information, please refer to the Seeds for Planting chapter above.